Gauraviiitian/JanataHack-Demad-Forecasting/README.md

 2.)
 Deep Learning with Keras

 * Data Preprocessing envolves three steps:
-** Resampling dataset, dropping Null values containing rows (there's only one row so we can drop it without hesitating) ii) Feature Engineering step where we create two feature - day of week and is base price equal to total price (we can also take difference which I took in deep learning model). iii) dropping unnecessaary features like date and recordID iv) Extra step for XGBoost and Deep Learning Model since they can't handle categorical features like sku_id and store_id, so we one hot encode these values.
+i) Resampling dataset, dropping Null values containing rows (there's only one row so we can drop it without hesitating) ii) Feature Engineering step where we create two feature - day of week and is base price equal to total price (we can also take difference which I took in deep learning model). iii) dropping unnecessaary features like date and recordID iv) Extra step for XGBoost and Deep Learning Model since they can't handle categorical features like sku_id and store_id, so we one hot encode these values.